ksrinreddy/react-with-typescript-basics-practice/README.old.md

 # getting started: create react app that is configured specifically for typescript

-create a repo in github, clone to local machine, open the folder in vscode editor, open the terminal, initialize app in the same folder with create react app - typescript template using following code
+create a repo in github, clone to local machine, open the folder in vscode editor, open the terminal, initialize app in the same folder with create react app - typescript template using following command

 npx create-react-app . --template typescript